leyfall/coding_journey/DAYS.md

 - Moping around dont know what....ARGHH
 - Finally done with the Basic, Semantic, Forms and Tables HTML bound to Accessbility!!!
+- 5 Contribution is enough right??
+- Retrieval-Augmented Generation (RAG) is an AI approach that combines information retrieval with language generation to create more accurate, contextually relevant outputs.